-While a brief power outage creates at least a few minor inconveniences, an extended power outage lasting days at a time brings an entirely new set of challenges.
-The simple things that are often taken for granted, such as the ability to freeze food or to cook it indoors — or simply to keep comfortable and warm — are temporarily put on hold when the power goes out for days on end.
-Getting through such an outage no matter the type of weather is equal parts preparation and staying calm and clear-headed so you get through the outage safely and as comfortably as possible until the power returns.
+While a brief power outage can create at least a few minor inconveniences, an extended power outage lasting days at a time brings an entirely new set of challenges.
+Simple things like the ability to freeze food or to cook indoors — or simply keeping cozy and warm — are temporarily put on hold.
+The next time you're affected by a power outage, make sure you're prepared and follow this advice to get yourself and your family through safely and comfortably.

 Video of the Day